 Less of a waterfall hike and more of a waterfall viewing, Glen Alpine Falls is a short but sweet show-stopper tucked directly behind Fallen Leaf Lake in South Lake Tahoe.
 Easy for the whole family to enjoy, you can park your car almost directly in front of the falls or trek a short distance from the parking lot.

 If you want to hike around, you can follow the Glen Alpine Trail as far into Desolation Wilderness as your heart desires.
-But we’d recommend hopping onto one of the hiking trails around Fallen Leaf Lake for a mellow, flat cruise around one of our verrrry favorite places in Lake Tahoe.
+But we’d recommend hopping onto one of the nearby hiking trails around Fallen Leaf Lake or, following the road up to Lily Lake for blooming wildflowers, dramatic vistas and endless trail access.

 Galena Falls

-Keep trekking until the end and you’ll be rewarded with a 70-foot waterfall and peaceful picnic spot.
-Perfect for first time visitors or families that want to meander at a leisurely pace, this one promises great views without too intense of a commitment.
+Keep trekking until the end and you’ll be rewarded with a 70-foot waterfall and a peaceful picnic spot.
+Perfect for first-time visitors or families that want to meander at a leisurely pace, this one promises great views without too intense of a commitment.

 Looking for other great views?
-Here’s some of the very best views around Lake Tahoe.
+Here are some of the very best views around Lake Tahoe.

 Does a soft and slushy groomer on a sunny spring day rival fresh powder?
 If you’re asking us; oh yeah.
-It’s a different type of fun for sure, but it is indeed fun.
+It’s a different type of fun, but it is so. so. much. fun.

-The ski resorts will stay open for varying lengths depending on the season’s conditions.
+The ski resorts stay open for varying lengths depending on the season’s conditions.
 Tons of snow?
 We’ve seen 4th of July skiing at Palisades Tahoe (formerly known as Squaw Valley).
-But often, you see Heavenly Ski Resort or Northstar California Resort closing at the end of April.
-Check their sites for updated dates.

 Otherwise, wear sunscreen, plan your day around the afternoon sun and don’t forget to stop mid-mountain for a nice, cold beer.
 Maybe pack an aloha shirt in with the ski clothes and don’t forget to aprés.

 There’s still snow.
 It might not be pretty, it might not be fluffy, but it’s there we promise.
-As long as it’s spring in Lake Tahoe, there’s still snow.
+If you’re in Lake Tahoe in April, you can still find snow.
 You just gotta go up to find it.

 One of our favorite north Lake Tahoe hidden gems holds the key to an epic spring snowshoe session.
 Tucked above Incline Village off of the Mount Rose Highway is Chickadee Ridge, a 2-mile out and back trail with a little surprise at the end.